-But for Gabriel, it was a different story.
-The defender had missed the entire 2008/2009 campaign for Barca – which ended in a treble under Guardiola – after injuring the anterior cruciate ligament in his knee.
+But it was a different story for Gabriel, as the defender had missed the entire 2008/2009 campaign for Barca – which ended in a treble under Guardiola – after injuring the anterior cruciate ligament in his knee.

 He was sidelined for nearly two years, only making his competitive return in January 2010 – just four months prior to the semi-final clash.